MyCaffe/NCCL/INSTALL.md

 The NCCL solution is configured to build several different versions of NCCL each for a specific version of CUDA.
 Currently the 'windows/nccl.sln' solution targets the following NCCL builds:

-* nccl.10.0.vcxproj - targets CUDA 10.0 (requires CUDA 10.0 to be installed)
+* nccl.10.1.vcxproj - targets CUDA 10.1 (requires CUDA 10.1 and VS2017 build to be installed)
-* nccl.10.1.vcxproj - targets CUDA 10.1 (requires CUDA 10.1 to be installed)
+* nccl.10.2.vcxproj - targets CUDA 10.2 (requires CUDA 10.2 and VS2017 build to be installed)
-* nccl.10.2.vcxproj - targets CUDA 10.2 (requires CUDA 10.2 to be installed)
+* nccl.11.1.vcxproj - targets CUDA 11.1 (requires CUDA 11.1 to be installed)
-* nccl.11.0.vcxproj - targets CUDA 11.0 (requires CUDA 11.0 to be installed)
+* nccl.11.2.vcxproj - targets CUDA 11.2 (requires CUDA 11.2 to be installed)

-If you only want to target a single version of CUDA (such as CUDA 11), just build the corresponding *.vcxproj noted above.
+If you only want to target a single version of CUDA (such as CUDA 11.2), just build the corresponding *.vcxproj noted above.

 The resulting DLLs from the build are placed into either the NCCL\windows\x64\Debug or NCCL\windows\x64\Release directory depending on your build type.
 Each resulting DLL file name is appended with the CUDA version that it targets.
 So for example